 WordPress is easy to get a site up and running.
 This related to simple and generic sites.
 More custom sites require the same steps as any custom site.
 Unique and specific design to meet the Customer’s needs.
 Programming to create the functionality required make the site more than just a Blog.

 Conclusion, great for simple sites that are not very unique from other sites.

-In our test we start to see the weakness of a generic framework when it comes to functionality.
-Again, if the site is not unique and follows the functionality of most other simple sites, WordPress, WIX etc will have a template that covers the basics.
-In our tests this falls apart fast as we’d not like to be part of the crowd and copy the functionality of others.
+In our test, we started to see the weakness of a generic framework when it came to functionality.
+Again, if the site is not unique and follows the functionality of most other simple sites, WordPress, WIX etc. will have a template that covers the basics.
+In our tests, this falls apart fast as we prefer not to be part of the crowd and copy the functionality of others.
 To achieve greater functionality in a WordPress site, we have to branch off from the Parent Theme.
 This requires creating a Child Theme and making modifications and additions in this separate area, which will then override the original Theme (design).
 No problem, we’re good at coding, but we need to manage conflicts with the original Themes design.
 Things start to slow down at this point due to the added debugging required to make old and new code work, together, without conflict.

 It’s been a little over a year since we rolled out our redesign using WordPress.
 Since then, we’ve Designed a few other sites that use WordPress but have moved away from Divi Builder or any PreDesigned Themes.
 The problem is someone else’s theme is always created in such a manner that it can be used for the greatest number of other sites.
 Obviously, this is the purpose of any generic Theme, Framework or Platform (largest possible audience).
 But, flexibility is lost or at least brings a new level of concern when changes are required.